VincentHardouin/ansible-dokku-traefik/README.md

 4. Fill vars :
 - `SSH_KEY_PUB` for your personal ssh key pub `etc/.ssh/_.pub`.
-- `SSH_KEY_NAME` name associate to your key, it's create Dokku user with this name.
+- `SSH_KEY_NAME` name associated to your key, it creates Dokku user with this name.

 3. Run Ansible provision :